 Series Rating: 4.5/5

-This book really wasn’t what I was expecting–but in a totally good way!
-It wasn’t the typical second chance romance that I thought it was going to be.
+This series really wasn’t what I was expecting–but in a totally good way!
 The slow burn romance intermingled with the character development and overall series plot made this one a blast to read!
 Definitely a great summer book series to get your hands on!

 Read if You Like: contemporary romances, second chances